 - A user cannot put a character in the top left corner of a CICS request for transaction.
-A workaround is to press the tab key, which will move the cursor over one character to the right.
+A workaround is to process the tab key, which will move the cursor over one character to the right.
 [CSCdi04643] - Transparent mode is not supported.
-Applications that depend on the pass-through function of this mode will not work correctly.
-Some applications known to use this mode are KERMIT, SAS graphics application, and a serial printing application called TPRINT.
-[CSCdi04645]

-This problem is caused by the IBM host sending a SET BUFFER ADDRESS command for a 132-column terminal.
+Applications that depend on the passthrough function of this mode will not work correctly.
+Some applications known to use this mode are KERMIT, SAS graphics applications, and a serial printing application called TPRINT.
+[CSCdi04645] - This problem is caused by the IBM host sending a SET BUFFER ADDRESS command for a 132-column terminal.
 The IBM 3278-2 terminal (and Cisco's implementation of TN3270) does not support 132 columns.
-In releases prior to 8.3(4), sending a SET BUFFER ADDRESS command that was out of range could cause the protocol translator to pause indefinitely.
+In releases prior to 8.3(4), sending a SET BUFFER ADDRESS command that was out of range could cause the terminal server to pause indefinitely.
 [CSCdi05323]

 - A number of races exist in the X.25 code.
 These may result in the issuance of spurious trace back messages, or, rarely, in system reloads.
-Problems will be observed most often on busy X.25 links connected to busy protocol translators.
+Problems will be observed most often on busy X.25 links connected to busy servers.
 [CSCdi04049] - If X.25 encapsulation fails, buffers may be lost.
 This manifests as a slow loss of memory.
-[CSCdi04449] - Under some conditions, the protocol translator may reload when the show x25 vc command is typed.
-[CSCdi04481] - Under some conditions the protocol translator may reload when the show x25 map command is entered.
+[CSCdi04449] - Under some conditions, the server may reload when the show x25 vc command is typed.
+[CSCdi04481]

+- With X.25 TCP enabled, if data continues to be sent to a TCP connection in the CLOSEWAIT state after the X.25 connection has been removed, the server may reload.
+[CSCdi05031] - Under some conditions the server may reload when the show x25 map command is entered.
 [CSCdi04536] - The X.25 switch code does not properly handle forwarding of a RESET packet, causing it to be returned on the line instead of forwarded over the TCP connection.
 [CSCdi04663] - When an X.25 PAD connection receives an INDICATION OF BREAK packet, that indication is not forwarded into the data stream of any possible outgoing connection.
-[CSCdi04908] - With X.25 TCP enabled, if data continues to be sent to a TCP connection in the CLOSEWAIT state after the X.25 connection has been removed, the protocol translator may reload.
-[CSCdi05031] - X.25 virtual circuits over which no data have ever been sent are not closed when the configured idle time has passed.
+[CSCdi04908] - X.25 virtual circuits over which no data have ever been sent are not closed when the configured idle time has passed.
 If any traffic whatsoever is sent over a virtual circuit, the idle timer will be applied thereafter.
 [CSCdi05123] - The no x25 facility throughput command does not work.
 There is no way to remove this facility.
 [CSCdi05217] - If more than 22 parameter/value pairs are entered in an x29 profile command, memory will become corrupted, leading to a possible system failure.
 [CSCdi05307] - Additional calls cannot be made if all available VCs are open, and the first VC is busy, even if the remaining VCs are idle.
 The correct behavior is to check all VCs and not just the first one on the list.
 [CSCdi05374]